chazzka/clanekforest/clanek.md

 For the Novelty service to work, it is necessary to set the following set of attributes:
 These attributes apply to a single tree.

+batch_size
+: The size of a batch to be selected as a random sample.
+Each

 max_depth
 : The maximum depth of a tree.
 Stopping criterion.
 For high-dimensionality problems it is advised to be set a higher value than in the standard implementation.

-Moreover, the number of trees can be set during the Forest initizalization.
+Moreover, the number of trees can be set during the Forest initialization.

 trees
 : The number of trees of a forest.